 The trial used a variant of the 'all-activities' phase-level net.
 The single BN was used since it was not possible in this retrospective trial to separate the defect data into separate phases.

 6.2 Results

-The main results of the trial were very good indeed and a significant improvement over other approaches:
+The main results of the trial were: